astrojorgeluis/disco-astronomy/README.md

 It bridges the gap between scientific Python libraries and modern web interfaces, providing a fluid experience for data visualization, deprojection, and radial profile extraction.

-> **If you make use of DISCO in published work, please cite this repository and acknowledge Jorge Guzmán Lazo, who developed the software within the YEMS Millennium Nucleus under the supervision of Sebastián Pérez.**
+> **If you make use of DISCO in published work, please cite this repository and acknowledge Jorge Luis Guzmán Lazo, who developed the software within the YEMS Millennium Nucleus under the supervision of Sebastián Pérez.**

 ## Tech Stack